 Martin Van Buren was the eighth President of the United States, serving from 1837 to 1841.
 A key figure in the formation of the Democratic Party, he previously held the positions of Vice President under Andrew Jackson and Secretary of State.
 Van Buren was also the Governor of New York, where he began his political career.
 His presidency was marked by economic challenges, including the Panic of 1837, which influenced his policies and legacy.

-I herewith transmit a report from the Secretary of State, with accompanying documents, on the subject of the blockades of the Mexican coast and of the Rio de la Plata.
+I transmit herewith a communication received from the Secretary of the Treasury, on the subject of the balances reported on the books of the Treasury against collecting and disbursing agents of the Government,

-I herewith transmit to the Senate a report from the Secretary of State, with accompanying documents, in answer to their resolution of the 1st instant.
+To the Senate of the United States: I herewith transmit to the Senate a report from the Secretary of State.